Two J-K doctors dismissed for fabricating evidence in 2009 'Shopian rape-murder' case | Law-Order

 - India

-The Jammu and Kashmir administration on Thursday terminated services of two doctors for allegedly ''actively working'' with Pakistan-based groups and fabricating evidence in the 2009 ''Shopian rape-murder'' case, officials here said.
+Fourteen years after a CBI probe unearthed the conspiracy behind the 2009 ''Shopian rape-murder'' case, the Jammu and Kashmir administration on Thursday terminated services of two doctors for allegedly ''actively working'' with Pakistan-based groups and fabricating evidence, according to officials.

 The two doctors, Dr Bilal Ahmad Dalal and Dr Nighat Shaheen Chilloo, stand dismissed from service for ''actively working'' with Pakistan and hatching a conspiracy with its assets within Kashmir to falsify the post-mortem report of Asiya Jan and Neelofar of Shopian, who had unfortunately died due to accidental drowning on May 29, 2009, the officials said.